compomics/moFF/README.md

   --ext                         file extention of the input file.
 Default .txt) --log_label                   filename for the mbr log file.
 Default moFF_mbr --w_filt                      width value for outlier filtering.
-Default 3 --out_flag                    filtering (on/off) of the outlier in the training set.
-Default 1 --w_comb                      combination weighting : 0 for no weight 1 for a weighted schema.
-Default 1
+Default 3 --out_flag                    if set, outliers for rt time allignment are filtered.
+Default value: True --w_comb                      if set, RT model combination is weighted using traing model errors: Default value: False

   --tol                        mass tollerance (ppm) --xic_length                  rt windows for xic (minutes).
 Default value is 3  min --rt_peak_win                 time windows used to get the apex for the ms2 peptide/feature  (minutes).
 Default value is 1 --rt_peak_win_match           time windows used to get the apex for machted features (minutes).
-Default value is 1.2 --peptide_summary             flag that allows have as output the peptided summary intensity file.
-Default is disable (0) --tag_pepsum                  tag string that will be part of the  peptided summary intensity file name.
+Default value is 1.2 --peptide_summary             if set, export a peptide intesity summary tab-delited file.
+Default value: False --tag_pepsum                  tag string that will be part of the  peptided summary intensity file name.
 Default value is moFF_run
   --loc_out                     output folder  default is the input folder, raw_repo) --tag_pepsum                  a tag that is used in the peptide summary file name

-  --match_filter                filtering on the matched peak . default 0
-  --ptm_file                    modification json ptm file.
+  --match_filter                If set, filtering on the matched peak is activated.
+Default value: False --ptm_file                    modification json ptm file.
 Default file ptm_setting.json --quantile_thr_filtering      quantile value used to computed the filtering threshold for the matched peak .
 Default is 0.75
   --sample_size                 percentage of MS2 identified peptides used to estimated the threshold